 They know they want to start a food pantry, but they haven’t thought through the timeline or the budget.

-They know they want to start a transportation service, but they aren’t sure how many days they want it to run (directly impacts revenue and expenses – which they hadn’t thought about volunteer drivers increasing their insurance costs).
+They know they want to start a transportation service, but they aren’t sure how many days they want it to run, volunteers vs. paid drivers, and insurance impacts.

 Our number one tool for program development is the logic model.

-It starts you off with talking about the problem – what are your trying to address?
+It starts you off with talking about the problem – what are you trying to address?

 Inputs are all the things your program is going to need.
 Staff, vehicles, supplies, food, equipment, desk, computer, internet, phones, phone plan, etc. Think through a week of the program and think about what you will need or use to do that program and write every single thing down.
 This will help you with your budget later.